SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 Servers can be connected to multiple networks, and connecting to additional provider networks would not interfere with their ability be externally accessible.

 CSPs may also create multiple provider networks with different options for external access, such as separate networks for IPv4 and IPv6, or one external network for use with virtual routers and a separate shared network for direct connection.
-This mostly just adds complexity to the setup, though, as a provider network can be both external and shared at the same time, and can even provide both IPv4 and IPv6 subnets in a dual stack setup [^ds].
+This mostly just adds complexity to the setup, however, as a provider network can be both external and shared at the same time, and can even provide both IPv4 and IPv6 subnets in a dual stack setup [^ds].

-Another problem with multiple provider networks is, that users may only be able to distinguish their respective function by their name.
+Another problem with multiple provider networks is that users may only be able to distinguish their respective function by their name.

-A single default provider network leaves no ambiguity by the user in this regard and is thus preferable from a standardisation perspective.
+A single default provider network leaves no ambiguity by the user in this regard and is thus preferable from a standardization perspective.

 #### Shared Provider Network